pjambet/pjambet.github.com/_posts/2013-08-28-emojis-and-mysql.md

 ## Technical details !

-Basically, in order to store the whole range of UTF8 characters, each chararacter as to be 4 bytes wide.
+Basically, in order to store the whole range of UTF8 characters, each chararacter has to be 4 bytes wide.
 But MySQL, with its default UTF8 encoding will only allocate 3 bytes per character.
 This becomes a problem when users try to insert character such as emojis in your database.